 For its hefty price, trading fake saffron is a popular fraudulence.
 But there are possible ways to recognize pure saffron like if you hold a stigma of saffron between your fingers for a minute, you would see its golden hue marks on your finger.
 The fake ones would release a deep red colour.
 Real saffron has a sharp bitter taste.
 If you feel a sweet flavour in your mouth, be sure that it is not genuine.
 The obvious way is the price.
 If you find saffron at a low cost, be sure that it is not qualified.

 Saffron pharmaceutical feature is confirmed.
-It is effective in healing cancer, improving the eyesight, aiding memory functions, reducing anxiety, depression and boosting the energy level.
+It is effective in healing cancer, improving eyesight, aiding memory functions, reducing anxiety, depression and boosting energy levels.

 High dosages of saffron could cause health issues.
 Consuming up to 1 gram of it per day is safe.
 For pregnant women, this amount is about 0.2 grams for the danger of miscarriage.